nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

  MQueue is used in different producer consumer patterns described below.

- This module also contains a Computation pattern not tied to MQueues (even if one possible impl is done using MQueues).
+ This module also contains a Computation pattern not tied to MQueue (even if one possible impl is done using MQueue).

+ This module has no dependency on Nuxeo framework to ease integration with third party.

 ## Warning

   This module is under development and still experimental, interfaces and implementations may change until it is announced as a stable module.

 ## MQueue

-### MQueue features
+### Features

 A MQueue is a partitioned queue, this can be seen as an array of queues.
 Each queue being unbounded and persisted.